allgebrist/airmedfoundation-terminal/README.md

 * NVM
 * Hyperledger Fabric

-Here we will show you how to install and give you relevant links for each of them.
+Here we will guide you in this process.

 **Interplanetary File System (IPFS)**